chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Introduction to Applied Linear Algebra: Vectors, Matrices, and Least Squares</cite>](https://web.stanford.edu/~boyd/vmls/vmls.pdf), Stephen Boyd (new)

-- <cite>Twitter and Tear Gas: The Power and Fragility of Networked Protest</cite>, Zeynep Tüfeçki (new)

 - <cite>Confronted by Grace: Meditations of a Theologian</cite>, John Webster (new)

 ### Fiction